JackCWolf/JackCWolf/README.md

   🍻 I'm Jack!
 Nice of you to check out my Github!

-  📌 Check out the pinned repositories for some easy to parse work!
+  📌 Check out the pinned repositories for some easy to parse data-science stuff.

   🌱 I’m currently training to enter coding competitions.